lapesd/dynemol/docs/ehrenfest.md

 ```
 Gets the size of the `basis` parameter.
 After some unfruitful research, I made some tests and discovered that this function is, in fact O(1).
 Or it seems so.

 ```f90
 grad_S     = D_zero
 ```
 `grad_S` is an allocatable, 2D, array of real numbers.
 And `D_zero` is a constant of value ZERO (yes...).

-After more investigation, and testing, I have discovered it is possible to _assign_ a value to arrray.
+After more investigation, and testing, I have discovered it is possible to _assign_ a value to array.
 This will make all values become that value.
-Example: `arr = 5 ! => [5, 5, 5, ...]`.
-So, the line of code above makes all values of `grad_S` become zero.
+Example: `arr = 5 => [5, 5, 5, ...]`.
+So, the line of the above code makes all values of `grad_S` become zero.

 ```f90